What were an Egyptian pharaoh's roles and responsibilities?

 The origins of the pharaoh

-The original use of the pharaonic title is unknown, but it is thought to have first been used during the Old Kingdom period.
+The origin of the word 'pharaoh' is not known for sure, but it is thought to have originated during the Old Kingdom period.

 The title originally meant 'great house', which referred to the royal palace.
 It later came to mean 'king of Egypt'.

-The first known use of the title 'pharaoh' was in the 18th dynasty, during the reign of Amenhotep III, and was commonly used to refer directly to the king of Egypt in the New Kingdom period, starting around 1550 BC.
+However, the first known use of the title 'pharaoh' was in the 18th Dynasty, during the reign of Amenhotep III, and was commonly used to refer directly to the king of Egypt in the New Kingdom period, starting around 1550 BC.

-However, the pharaoh quickly became a central figure in Ancient Egyptian society.
-He was the head of state, the military leader, the High Priest of every temple, and the supreme judge.
+He was the head of state, the military leader, the high priest of every temple, and the supreme judge.

 Statue of Ramses II at Abu Simbel